Shotgun Unintended Discharge: Bringing the Range into the Classroom

 Some instructors like dummy rounds of similar appearance and weight to live cartridges, stunt doubles.
 They look cool and feel just like live rounds.
 Take a look at the dummy training rounds, and the live round that got mixed in.

-The room, filled with trained investigators, quickly deduced that an unknown party had introduced a clear round of live ammunition, bird shot, in the ammo can.
+In a room filled with trained investigators, it was quickly deduced that an unknown party had introduced a round of live ammunition, specifically bird shot, into the ammo can.
 My theory is that someone had a stray round of shotgun ammo and stuck in a can of similar looking ammo.
 The round had probably been cycled through a dozen shotguns before one unlucky instructor pulled the trigger and went on to internet fame.

 I hope the instructor took a moment to talk about shotgun penetration in residential walls.
 This was a teachable moment.
 None of the pellets made it to the class full of students across the hall.
 Anything other than bird shot would have probably produced casualties.